 Every year, millions of people visit Alice Springs to experience “the real Australia.”
 Home to one of the world’s most beautiful and rugged terrains, this pioneer town has evolved into a thoroughly modern small city with first-class resorts, excellent dining, golf, shopping, and art galleries.
 In the Red Centre, heart of the sprawling Outback, stunning Ayers Rock is an absolute must-visit.
 Considered sacred by Aboriginal tribes, this massive sandstone formation is Australia’s answer to the Grand Canyon.

 The smaller state capital of Perth offers its own appealing experiences and is an excellent starting point for adventures in the Outback.
 Swim and relax at great beaches, stroll around one of the world’s largest city parks, tee off on the world’s longest golf course, and catch the vibe of a growing metropolis in motion.
-Get out and explore the surrounding Swan Valley Region, one of Western Australia’s oldest wine regions.
+Get out and explore the surrounding Swan Valley Region, one of the oldest wine regions in Western Australia.

 Join the café culture lifestyle in Adelaide, which offers sensational food, colonial architecture, art and history exhibits, solar-powered buses, and more than 200 Barossa Valley wineries just outside of town.
 Then, immerse yourself in the Old World vibe of Hahndorf, Australia’s oldest surviving German settlement.